 - Community Water Management: Projects include springs conservation and water distribution for agriculture, domestic use, and livestock.
-Lewa has implemented irrigation programmes in 10 communities, improving living standards for over 15,000 people
+Lewa has implemented 11 of these programmes across the neighbouring areas, improving the living standards of over 15,000 people

 - The Women’s Micro Credit Programme: The programme currently supports over 1,800 rural women by providing them with access to low-interest loans that otherwise would be out of reach.
 These women in return use the loans to start enterprises that ultimately improve their families' livelihoods

 - Community Forestry: Loss of forest cover continues to pose a great threat to the survival of ecosystems around the world.
 By working with Community Forest Associations and the Kenya Forest Service, Lewa is helping promote the protection of woodlands and forests across its neighbouring areas for the benefit of both people and wildlife